WebThingsIO/roku-adapter/README.md

 # roku-adapter

-Roku adapter for the [Mozilla WebThings Gateway](https://iot.mozilla.org).
+Roku adapter for the [WebThings Gateway](https://github.com/WebThingsIO/gateway).

 Lets the gateway interact with Roku devices.